 “Most people have no idea what I’m talking about,” said canyoneering enthusiast Mark Oppegard, who has been exploring the North Wash and other slot canyons for 20 years.
 “I don’t think they have any idea what goes into it and all the different things you’re going to run into.”

-Those things typically include hiking, swimming, down climbing, rappelling, experience with ropes and climbing gear, ice cold water, bizarre sandstone environments and impasses that will stop you in your tracks.
+Those things typically include hiking, swimming, down climbing, rappelling, experience with ropes and climbing gear.
+Then there is the ice cold water, bizarre sandstone environments and impasses that can stop you in your tracks.

 Oppegard, an IT manager from Denver, said that sometimes the canyoneering information you have to go on is vague at best.